suite/bot.png/README.md

 # bot.png
+This bot is currently running under the handle @botdotpng.
+Try it out by tweeting at it!
+(Keep in mind your tweet must coontain .png somewhere, such as hi @botdotpng whats up.png)

 This is a simple twitter bot that will reply to you using images!
 (Written in nodejs)

 Below is what you would ask the bot: